amin-nejad/mimic-phenotype-classification/README.md

 # mimic-phenotype-classification

-This repository contains the code for the downstream classification task.
+This repository contains the code for a downstream classification task related to models trained using https://github.com/amin-nejad/mimic-text-generation.
 Follow the steps below:

 1. Install the environment